ErikPohl-Lot49-Projects/Han-Shot-First/Example_transcript.md

 "C:\Users\Richard Pendrake\AppData\Local\Programs\Python\Python37\python.exe" "C:/Users/Richard Pendrake/PycharmProjects/cantina/viewtree_search_cli_demo_usage.py"
 ViewTree Search
 ViewTree Search CLI is a CLI which allows a user to load ViewTree JSON scripts from files or from URLs and then perform selector searches on it.
-Type 'help' for instructions for use.
+Type '\help' for instructions for use.
 >>source
-No JSON source has been loaded for viewtree searching
+No JSON source is loaded.
+Please load one from file or URL.
+Remember: typing '\help' will get you instructions to use this CLI.
 >>Input
 No JSON source is loaded.
 Please load one from file or URL.
-Remember: typing 'help' will get you instructions to use this CLI.
+Remember: typing '\help' will get you instructions to use this CLI.
 >>@https://raw.githubusercontent.com/jdolan/quetoo/master/src/cgame/default/ui/settings/SystemViewController.json

 Loaded source from  https://raw.githubusercontent.com/jdolan/quetoo/master/src/cgame/default/ui/settings/SystemViewController.json
->>Input
-Finding 1
+>>>>Input
+Match #1
 --------------------------------------------------------------------------------
 {
     "class": "Input",